 - have a written IC agreement.

-Businesses that Obtain Work through Referral Agencies
+Businesses that Obtain Work Through Referral Agencies

-These ten factors are:
+These eleven factors are:

 - The service provider is free from the control and direction of the referral agency while working for the client, both as a matter of contract and in fact.